-You may contact the Police directly to ask them: is my car stolen, or is this vehicle stolen?
+You may contact the police directly to ask them: is my car stolen, or is this vehicle stolen?
 Or you can benefit from an instant report of car history.

 Are details from stolen car check reports reliable?

 Our history checks are 100% accurate because we source data only from the Police National Computer, so there is no discrepancy.
-Moreover, they are super easy to execute; just give us your vehicle’s registration number, and we will reveal its stolen history straightaway.
+Moreover, they are super easy to execute; give us your vehicle’s registration number, and we will reveal its stolen history straightaway.

 - If the vehicle is stolen or not